Robert Emanuel Heilbut: The musical legacy of Robert Heilbut

-Rob's music notebooks miraculously survived the war.
+Rob's music notebooks survived the war.
 Netty, who survived in hiding, received them and later donated them to Yad Vashem.
-Today, they serve as rare and invaluable testimony to Jewish life, artistic resistance, and personal resilience during the Holocaust.
+Today, they serve as a testimony to Jewish life, artistic resistance, and personal resilience during the Holocaust.
 Rob Heilbut's songs—joyful, poignant, defiant—continue to echo, offering insight, remembrance, and hope.

 The first most comprehensive and complete research on Rob Heilbut was conducted by Duo NIHZ.
 Duo NIHZ – consisting of Bobby Rootveld and Sanna van Elst – completed an extensive project on March 16, 2025, after no less than ten years of research into the Dutch singer-composer Rob Heilbut.
 Their publication (Songs from the Holocaust by Rob Heilbut, his life story and sheet music) includes a book and accompanying CDs that carefully document Heilbut's artistic legacy.

 The duo used letters, postcards, sheet music, and diary fragments from multiple archives — not only from Rob but also from his wife Netty (Annette Heilbut Frankfort).
 They also interviewed Holocaust survivors who had been in the same places as Rob Heilbut.Some of Heilbut's songs contain hidden survival tips — clues on how prisoners could better cope with the hardships of the camps.The book presents Rob as a "forgotten singer-songwriter" and places his work within the context of the Jewish Cabaret Ensemble and performances in the Hollandsche Schouwburg.
 The presentation took place in the Synagogue Enschede.